 It is not recommended to use heat in washing or drying.
 If you iron this organic fabric, keep your setting on low and do not use steam.
 Usually you can dry in a dryer with no heat and then lay flat to finish drying.
 Knit soy fabrics are known for how soft they are.

-Flowing styles like the top above in the photo, is so comfortable.
+Flowing styles like the top in the photo, is so comfortable.
 I find it a little like wear pajamas.
 The soy fabric I used, feels a lot softer than the jersey fabrics I have bought and sewn.
-I am guessing this comes form the fact that this is an organic fabric.
+I am guessing this comes from the fact that this is an organic fabric.